aik2mlj/aik2mlj.github.io/_pages/about.md

   - /about.html
 ---

-Hi👋, I am a senior undergraduate student majoring in **C**omputer **S**cience at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), a top-4 university in China.
-I am in the [Zhiyuan Honors Program](https://en.zhiyuan.sjtu.edu.cn/) of CS, also known as [**ACM Class**](https://acm.sjtu.edu.cn/home), which aims to cultivate top computer scientists and researchers.
-Our program is famous for its remarkable alumna pushing forward the edges of various Computer Science domains, both in industry and academia.
+Hi👋, I am a senior undergraduate researcher interested in **Computer Music**.
+Majoring in **C**omputer **S**cience at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), I am a member of [**ACM Honor Class**](https://acm.sjtu.edu.cn/home), an elite CS program with extensive academic reputation.

-Being competent among all the courses (top 10 student), what differs me most from my peer classmates is that I've grown a keen passion for **ART**.
-I'd like to treat it more seriously and let it grow a bit bigger than hobbies.
-With a strong background in programming and mathematics, I believe I have the potential of instilling love and inspirations into relevant research and creation.
+My dream is to bring people closer to artistic creativity, with interdisciplinary research on music, media, and computer science.
+I am passionate about music representation learning, controllable music generation, machine improvisation, and human-computer interaction.
+My research interest can be aligned into two directions: 1. instilling creativity into machine learning models; 2. provoking human creativity via interactive intelligent systems.

-As a versatile player, I have probed into many areas apart from my major.
-I can play multiple instruments, sing pitch-perfectly, produce and mix my own music, paint and design visual art, compose puerile poems written in Chinese calligraphy, [ollie](https://en.wikipedia.org/wiki/Ollie_(skateboarding)) over 2 skateboards, hold spiritual conversations on philosophy / religion, and make a good friend within 5 minutes.
+As a versatile player, I can play multiple instruments, sing pitch-perfectly, produce and mix my own music, paint and design visual art, compose puerile poems written in Chinese calligraphy, [ollie](https://en.wikipedia.org/wiki/Ollie_(skateboarding)) over 2 skateboards, hold spiritual conversations on philosophy / religion, and make a good friend within 5 minutes.

-## Current Work
+## Selected Work

 - I'm working on a deep music generation project with [Prof. Gus Xia](https://www.cs.cmu.edu/~gxia/) at [Music X Lab](http://www.musicxlab.com), NYU Shanghai.
-    - Our goal is to first accomplish a model for piano reduction from orchestra sheets, and then reverse the process -- generate orchestration from piano pieces.
-Both works utilize the power of deep learning (diffusion models, VAEs).
-As a more general application, we also design means of symbolic music generation.
-Check some demos [here](/publications/piano-roll-diffusion).
+    - We approach piano reduction and orchestration in the view of generative modeling with *Diffusion Models*.
+We devised an image-like piano-roll format for its training, and adopted cross-attention mechanics for symbolic music generation conditioned on chords and textures.
+Our model can generate and inpaint vivid and consistent music segments of arbitrary length.
+Some demos are provided [here](/publications/piano-roll-diffusion).
     - For that, I'm right now hired as a research assistant in [MBZUAI](https://mbzuai.ac.ae/), Abu Dhabi, UAE.
 - I did research on **T**heoretical **C**omputer **S**cience formerly with [Prof. Chihao Zhang](http://chihaozhang.com), SJTU.
-- My first electronic music piece has been released under *CEM Record*, one of the biggest electronic music labels in China.
+- My first electronic music piece has been released under *CEM Records*, one of the most prestigious electronic music labels in China.
 Check it [here](/portfolio/sunset_sea/)!

-## What I Have Done
+## For More Information

 - You can view my experience and skills [here](/cv/).
 - You can check my portfolio [here](/portfolio/).
+- You can check my programming projects [here](/projects/).